This post may contain affiliate links.

 Corduroy’s Fourth of July | Today is the Fourth of July, and Corduroy and his friends are having a fun-filled picnic.
 Once it’s dark outside, the friends gather to watch an amazing fireworks display.

-Which one of these patriotic picture books will you read first?
+Which one of these patriotic books for kids will you read first?

 Latest posts by Homeschool Preschool (see all)